awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 The following tasks show you how to work with security groups using the Amazon VPC console\.

+For example IAM policies for working with security groups, see [Managing Security Groups](vpc-policy-examples.md#vpc-security-groups-iam)\.

 **Topics**
 + [Modifying the Default Security Group](#ModifyingSecurityGroups)
 + [Creating a Security Group](#CreatingSecurityGroups)